Buncefield fire: Reconstruction

 To rebuild the damaged parts of the site, the relevant approval from Dacorum Borough Council would be needed.
 The BP section of the site is a good way from the explosion and survived with very little damage, but it was inoperative as of 2009.
 BP is exploring plans for the future use of this part of the site, and has indicated a number of priorities, including the reopening of the fuel pipelines to Heathrow.
 It is considering using its section to store aviation fuel and as a distribution centre for motor fuel, but at a much-reduced level.
 In late 2009, Total UK submitted plans for the reconstruction of the oil depot.
 The reconstruction of the site has been taking place since March 2013.

 Commemoration

-On the roundabout at the entrance to Hemel, the "Phoenix Gateway" sculpture was designed by Jose Zavala to symbolize the recovery of the town from the Buncefield oil depot explosion.
+On the roundabout at the entrance to Hemel, the "Phoenix Gateway" sculpture was designed by Jose Zavala to symbolise the recovery of the town from the Buncefield oil depot explosion.